avniproject/avni-website/src/pages/case-studies/mahapeconet-use-of-avni-in-covid-relief.md

   - MIS
 ---

-_In 3 words , AVNI MIS has been versatile , impactful and qualitative._ - **Shilpa Mirashi Director, Indian Institute of Youth Welfare Nagpur**
+_In 3 words , Avni MIS has been versatile , impactful and qualitative._ - **Shilpa Mirashi Director, Indian Institute of Youth Welfare Nagpur**

 Summary
 -------